A.W. Law LLC — Advocates & Solicitors

 How long does a stern warning stay on my record in Singapore?

 There is no fixed expiry.
 A stern warning is recorded indefinitely in police records.
+Unlike a conviction, there is no spent-record mechanism under the Registration of Criminals Act 1949.
 For practical purposes, the relevance fades with time, particularly for minor matters.
 For more serious matters, the warning can be referenced if a future incident raises related issues.

 Can a stern warning affect my immigration or visa applications?